azukiapp/azk/docs/content/en/adding-services/ngrok.md

 }
 ```

-The `mounts` parameter will first define which folder and its contents created inside our system (`ngrok` in this case) we want to pipe it to outside, and the `path` options will define where that information will be available.
+The `mounts` parameter will define:

+- `'ngrok/logs'`: this is the folder and its contents created inside our system (`ngrok` in this case) that we want to pipe to outside.
+- `path("./logs)"`: the `path` options will define where that information will be available in our project directory.
+In this case, the `./logs` folder we created in the previous step.

 Let's restart our system to update it with these changes: